vi-t-huynh/aznbb/README.md

-## ⚠️ Disclaimer

--   **Not a Real Store:** Plantify is a demo application for educational purposes and does not represent a functioning eCommerce store.
-Transactions and inventory management are not real.

 # 🪴 Plantify

 Welcome to Plantify, a sleek and simple eCommerce platform for plant enthusiasts.
 Plantify offers a seamless way to browse and purchase a variety of plants.